hiking in peru

 A. Route

-Huchuy Qosqo or the Small Cusco (in the Quechua language) was a Real Hacienda belonging to Viracoha Inca (eighth regent in line of succession) and built around 1420 A.C.
-The complex stands out for its houses, buildings, an irrigation channel 800 meters long, and a large enclosure 40 meters long, with doors and ceremonial niches.
-The complex is located at 3,650 m.a.s.l.
-And to 40 kilometers north of Cusco, in the Sacred Valley of the Incas.
-There are many routes of 1 and 2 days to get there.
+The complex is located at (3,650 m/ 11,112 ft).
+And 40 kilometers north of Cusco, in the Sacred Valley of the Incas.
+There are many routes that take 1 and 2 days to get there.
 The 1-day hikes usually start from Patabamba, Chinchero, or Tauqa town, with slight ascents.
-Passing by the Huchuy Qosqo Ruins and finishing on the other side, the Lamay town, previous a very steep descent.
+Passing by the Huchuy Qosqo Ruins and finishing on the other side, Lamay town, which had previously had a very steep descent.
 It is 10 hours of hiking, approx.

 B. Difficulty